Antonboom/errname/README.md

 var ErrGdfjnskjdfskf = errors.New("strange error") // on the developer's conscience
 ```

-- For error types over array/slice the `Errors` suffix is expected:
+- For error types over array/slice the `Errors` suffix is also allowed:

 ```go
 // Bad.